You are in:

 In June 2012, the Intellectual Property Office launched a consultation into the expansion of its Patent Opinions Service in order to make it more comprehensive and deter unnecessary litigation.
 In response to the consultation, the government indicated its intention to legislate on this matter.

 In July 2012 a consultation was also launched to improve the design framework to make the design rights process easier to understand.
-In April 2013 the government confirmed its intention to legislate in this area to simplify design law.
+In April 2013 the government confirmed that a Bill would be introduced with its intention to legislate in this area to simplify design law.

 The main aims of the Bill include: